bl-mirrotron/bl-mirrotron.github.io/README.md

 <p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">FigureXXX. </span> <span style="font-style: italic;">Gate Generator Implementation</span></p>
 <div style="width:100%;text-align:center;"><img width="100%" style="border-style:solid;border-color:#1c6e97;" src="doc/GateGenImpl.jpg"/></div><br>

+## 200 MHz RF power amplifier
+more to come

 ## Cooling system
 The RFQ will dissipate energy at an average rate of 15kW when running at peak RF power and  5% duty factor.
 To keep the remove this energy, two water chillers supply cooling water to the upstream (inlet) and downstream (outlet) ends of the RFQ.
 The cooling water flows into headers that split the cooling to various cooling channels built into the RFQ.
 Control of the water chillers is manual and not part of the control system.